 Alcohol tricks people into thinking they are getting better sleep.
-Indeed alcohol might help you fall asleep faster but even just a couple of drinks can affect the quality of your sleep.
-If you’re regularly drinking, you may find yourself awaken the next day feeling like you haven’t had any rest at all.
+Indeed alcohol might help fall asleep faster but even just a couple of drinks can affect the quality of sleep.
+Someone that is drinking regularly, may find himself awaken the next day feeling like he hasn’t had any rest at all.
+6

 Alcohol reduces melatonin levels